ishwar-ikm/basic-node-projects/JokeAPI/readme.md

 - To delete a joke, send a `DELETE` request to `/jokes/:id`.

 ## Folder Structure

-- `public`: Contains static files such as CSS styles.
-- `views`: Contains EJS templates for rendering pages.
-- `app.js`: The main application file.
+- `index.js`: The main application file.
 - `package.json`: Dependencies and scripts.

 ## Dependencies